 27. The Port Chicago 50: Disaster, Mutiny, and the Fight for Civil Rights by Steve Sheinkin

 Spark lots of student discussion as they learn about an explosion at a segregated Navy base during World War II.
 Following the blast, 244 men faced dire consequences after protesting the unjust and dangerous conditions at the docks.

 Inspired by actual events, this story introduces students to Jaime, a Guatemalan 12-year-old who bravely flees his dangerous home to try to reach his older brother in New Mexico.
 Build students’ background knowledge about the circumstances that may cause someone to have to flee their home and the harsh experiences of immigrants when they arrive in a new place.

 The fight to obtain an education is one all students can (and need to) understand.
 These two protagonists, Sylvia Mendez and Aki Munemitsu, find their stories unexpectedly intertwined due to the discrimination they experience.
 Age-appropriate historical context builds important background knowledge about WWII Japanese internment camps and the Mendez vs. Westminster School District California court case, a precedent-setting “separate but equal” case to Brown vs. Board of Education.

-Opportunities for writing: Last year, we borrowed the “writing to think” idea as envisioned by Katherine Bomer in her book, The Journey is Everything.
+Opportunities for writing: Last year, we borrowed the “writing to think” idea as envisioned by Katherine Bomer in her book The Journey Is Everything.
 Using the chart below to anchor our thinking, we wrote about what the social justice books we read made us wonder about.
-Writing and sharing our ideas in this way allowed my students a way to think about how they would work towards making our world a better place.
+Writing and sharing our ideas in this way allowed my students a way to think about how they would work toward making our world a better place.